Help for Covid-19 Long Haulers: Dr. Bens’ Cellular Repair ProgramCharles Bens, Ph.D August 15, 2022

 As a final insult, this circulating sugar can enter the white blood cells, which are a key component of the immune system.
 This can happen because the white blood cells need vitamin C in them to be strong and do their job at fighting infections.
 If there is not enough vitamin C in the body, sugar can take its place because sugar and vitamin C have similar molecular structures.
 If this unfortunate exchange happens, the immune system can be weakened by as much as 75%.
 The bottom-line message is to ensure everyone gets 30-45 minutes of exercise every day and eat as little sugar as possible.

-Over 50 scientists and medical doctors have now reviewed the protocol and have endorsed it because the science makes sense to them.
+Over 50 scientists and medical doctors have now reviewed this protocol and have endorsed it because the science makes sense to them.
 Sometimes that is the best way when we are facing an emergency.
 Long drawn out double-blind placebo controlled studies are too expensive and time consuming in situations such as this.
 Overall, the risks associated with this cellular repair protocol are low, and the potential benefits are high.

 “One of the best science-based COVID protocols based on Functional Medicine I have seen.
 The ability to personalize COVID care for our patients based on diagnostic testing is ideal, and Charles Bens’ COVID protocol offers this ability.
 Working with an experienced practitioner to oversee care in light of an individual’s clinical history is advised, but this offers a science-based approach to reduce associated inflammation and assist organ repair, energy metabolism, and immunity to help individuals who want to prevent COVID, reduce damage due to COVID, and/or restore health after COVID. ” ~ Ruth Lininger M.D., MPH, Medical Director, Integrative Path, Chapel Hill, NC